-1. Hair regrowth treatment is a non-surgical, hair PRP (platelet-rich plasma) treatment that stimulates hair follicles, strengthens the hair shaft and is great for hair thinning, hair fall or baldness
+1. Hair regrowth treatment is a treatment that stimulates hair follicles, strengthens the hair shaft and is great for hair thinning, hair fall or baldness

-2. Hair mesotherapy is also a non-surgical procedure that could be done as an alternative to a hair transplant.
+2. Hair restoration is also a procedure that could be done as an alternative to a hair transplant.

 3. Micro-needling for hair is a procedure that stimulates collagen production, brings proper blood flow to the roots, and encourages hair growth.